Tillandsia xerographica aka Giant Tillandsia

 Giant Tillandsia, Xerographic Tillandsia

-How to care for Giant Tillandsia
+How difficult is it to take care of Giant Tillandsia

 If you're looking for a plant that offers a moderate level of challenge, Giant Tillandsia is a great choice to test your gardening skills.